Mechanical Engineering BSME Degree

-- Study in a department that received funding from the National Science Foundation to develop excellent educational materials and facilities that incorporate product realization throughout its curriculum.
+- Study in a department that received funding from the National Science Foundation to develop excellent educational materials and facilities.
 UT Tyler serves as a model to other institutions developing mechanical engineering programs.

 - Build relationships with other engineering students and professionals in the field through student membership in the American Society of Mechanical Engineers (ASME).

 Find out more about the mechanical engineering BS degree.